Josef-Friedrich/phrydy/README.rst

                                  639-3 standard.
                                  Examples: [['zxx', 'eng']]

-        length:                  The length of a recording in seconds.
+        length:                  The duration of the audio in seconds (a float).
                                  Examples: [674.4666666666667]

         lyricist:                The writer of the text or lyrics in the